andwax/2016-03-wapo-uber/README.md

 * statsmodels.graphics.api (for `abline_plot`)

 #Funding
-This project was funded by a grant from the Tow Foundation to study computational and data journalism with an emphasis on algorithmic accountability, narrative data visualization, and social computing in the news.
+This project was funded by a grant from the Tow Center for Digital Journalism to study computational and data journalism in the context of algorithmic accountability reporting.

 #Feedback
 Email Jennifer A Stark at starkja@umd.edu